RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Development-Environments/Visual-Studio-Configuration-and-Operation/Visual-Studio-Configuration-and-Operation.md

-﻿Web Connection automatically configures itself for operation with Visual Studio when you install Web Connection.
+Web Connection automatically configures itself for operation with Visual Studio when you install Web Connection.
 Web Connection does the following:

 * Installs a Web Connection Addin to Visual Studio
 * Installs Web Connection Page Templates for Add New Project Item